 The room parent sent out an email request to parents asking for donations of frosting and sprinkles.
 I typed up a quick list of which brands were safe and where to buy them, locally, which she included in her message:

-- Betty Crocker sprinkles are gluten-free.
+- Most Betty Crocker sprinkles are labeled gluten-free.
 I’ve seen them regularly at Ralph’s.
 They are not sold at Target.

 - For frosting, all Betty Crocker, Funfetti & Simple Mills brands are gluten-free.
 Those are sold in most grocery stores and Target.
 Many brands will write “gluten-free” on the label; and those would be safe, as well.